lawrennd/old_talks/_philosophy/decision-making-and-diversity.md

 * Variance errors can also be averaged e.g. [bagging](https://en.wikipedia.org/wiki/Bootstrap_aggregating) and [boosting](https://en.wikipedia.org/wiki/Boosting_(machine_learning)) [@Breiman-bagging96]

 ### Rational Behaviour

 * Sustain a variety of approaches to life.

-* Complex explanations such as half-time footballl punditry.
+* Complex explanations such as half-time football punditry.

 * Also clinical experts [@Meehl-clinicalstatistical54].
 Meehl suggested they 'try to be clever and think outside the box'.